zapragartiast/WHGTicketSOP/sop.md

 - **System Errors**: The approach depends on the specific system error.
 If it's a global temporary issue (e.g., Upmind), escalate it directly to the Billing Team.
 However, if a specific client encounters an error while trying to make a payment, request the exact error message first.
 Once you have more details, pass the ticket to the Billing Team for further handling.
 - **Human Errors**: If a customer inquires about pricing, do not engage in verification or clarification.
 Instead, immediately escalate the ticket to the Billing Team for further assistance.
+- **Ticket Changes & Adjustment**: The Support team is permitted to transfer tickets to the Billing department without responding to the customer.
+When transferring a ticket to the Billing department, ensure that it remains unassigned and its status is set to 'Open.'
+This policy also applies when the Support team handles tickets related to the Cancellation, Domain, and Trust & Safety departments.

 #### 5.3.3.
 Activation Issue